 With machine learning and AI, insurance companies can analyze historical data and identify a set of patterns, which can be used to detect fraud at an early stage.
 AI tools can further help you, deep-dive, into a sea of data and unlock hidden insights.

 With AI, insurance companies are shifting from the current model of indemnifying against damages to a new model focused on risk mitigation and prevention.
 Using AI, agents gain detailed insights into customers’ demographics, interests, and much more.
-This information can be used to pitch policies as per customers’ needs, enabling the insurance organizations to tap the opportunity.
+This information can be used to pitch policies as per customers’ needs, enabling the insurance application development organizations to tap the opportunity.

 The insurance industry has witnessed not many changes in the past few years.
 However, a new wave of thinking combined with artificial intelligence technology will soon reform the face of the fast-growing industry.
 With customers embracing digital at a faster pace, insurance organizations need to step up and transform their processes with technologies like AI.